jestjs/jest/website/docs/API.md

 ### `config.testFileExtensions` [array<string>]
 (default: `['js']`)

 An array of file extensions that test files might have.
-Jest uses this when searching for tests.
+Jest uses this when searching for tests to run.

 This is useful if, for example, you are writting test files using CoffeeScript with a `.coffee` file extension.
 In such a scenario, you can use `['js', 'coffee']` to make jest find files that end in both `.js` and `.coffee`.
 (Don't for get to set up a coffeescript pre-processor using [`config.scriptPreprocessor`](#config-scriptpreprocessor-string) too!)